A minor

-A minor is a minor scale based on A, with the pitches A, B, C, D, E, F, and G. Its key signature has no flats and no sharps.
+A minor is a minor scale based on A, B, C, D, E, F, and G. Its key signature has no flats or sharps.
 Its relative major is C major and its parallel major is A major.

 The A natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The A harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of A minor are: